ARM-software/LLVM-embedded-toolchain-for-Arm/docs/contributing.md

 or `picolibc`, it is strongly preferred that the issue is reported and addressed directly within that project.
-This benefits all users of the upstream projects and makes it easier to support *LLVM Embedded Toolchain for Arm* going forward.
+This benefits all users of the upstream projects and makes it easier to support *LLVM Embedded Toolchain* going forward.

 For guidance on how to contribute to the upstream projects see:
 * `llvm-project` [Contributing to LLVM](https://llvm.org/docs/Contributing.html)